 Do you have a bucket list?

-We’re talking about a list of things you have – either in your mind or on paper – that you want to do before you die.
+Do you have a list of things you have — either in your mind or on paper — that you want to do before you die.
 Wow, that sounds morbid.
 Let us rephrase.
 Do you have a list of things you want to make sure you do in your life?
 Things you want to see?
 Places you want to visit?
 Food you want to try?
 If you don’t have one, maybe it’s something to think about.

 2. See the Mississippi River at the very tip of Western Kentucky.
+(CHECK!)

 3. Visit a coal mine.

 4. Spend a day in silence at the Abbey of Gethsemani in Nelson County.
+(CHECK!)

 5. See the New Madrid fault.